kowabunga314/rocketjunior/README.md

 The floating-point limitation could have been mitigated by choosing a technology like GraphQL to retrieve information from the database.
 This approach would have worked well if I had chosen to use a graph database.

+## Local Development Environment
+I spent a lot of time thinking about how to balance ease of setup of this application for evaluators with the need to create a secure and robust application.
+During most of this project's development, it utilized `direnv` and `python-decouple` to inject sensitive information from a git-ignored `.env` file.
+I prefer this approach over using operating system environment variables because it has better support for error handling than pulling the values from the operating system.
+Ultimately, I chose to remove `direnv` and `python-decouple` to eliminate unnecessary complexity for others who want to run this application.
+The values being passed in the `.env` file are not sensitive because they only apply to the local environment.

 # Production-Readiness
 ## Production Infrastructure